Ever heard the saying:

 Now that we know potential first-time guests are going to get a great first impression from your website, let’s cover what they need from you when they arrive on Sunday.

-When people arrive at your doorway of your church for the first time, how can you give them a great experience in those all-important first few seconds?
+When people arrive at the doorway of your church for the first time, how can you give them a great experience in those all-important first few seconds?

 Have a warm and friendly welcome team ready to greet newcomers.